ateaspace/data-capsule-tts/eSpeak-ng-complete/README.md

 This package contains a standalone collection of libraries and packages required to run the [eSpeak NG](https://github.com/espeak-ng/espeak-ng) program.
 The latest revision is setup to run **version 1.50** of eSpeak NG.

+This package builds eSpeak NG to use both `PulseAudio` and `Sonic`, and includes man pages/documentation via `ronn`/`kramdown`

 This package has been tested on the following configurations:
 * Ubuntu 18.04 LTS w/ gcc 7.5.0

 ### Setup

-The only dependency you'll need preinstalled to get this package running is a functional c compiler.
+The only dependency you'll need preinstalled to get this package running is a functional c compiler, that supports C99.

 You should only need to build once.
 To do so, source the `devel.bash` script and run `CASCADE-MAKE`